Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Painterly Shading

 Painterly shading attributes focus on bringing colors into the foreground of shading control and work differently than most attributes found in PBR materials.
 This doesn’t mean that they can’t be combined with normal Shading parameters, but they require 3D artists to go back to thinking in terms of colors and light.
-The first group of attributes control the color in the lit parts of objects, whereas the second group of attributes (from Colored Shading onwards) control the color in the shade of objects.
+The first group of attributes control the color in the lit parts of objects, whereas the second group of attributes (from Diffuse Factor onwards) control the color in the shade of objects.

 Painterly shading attributes are baked onto albedo AOVs and can’t be separated for compositing purposes.